cvm-project/cvm-project/README.md

 9. Apache Arrow

-Run the following outside your `venv`.
+Run the following outside your `venv` (but with the same version of Python).

 (Note: The patch fixes a problem mentioned [here](https://issues.apache.org/jira/browse/ARROW-5960).
 Maybe it will be addressed in a future verison.)